 Every GraphQL service has a

-regular object type, but they are special because they define the entry point of every GraphQL query.
-In Hasura the
+object type, but they are special because they define the entry point of every GraphQL query.
+In Hasura the query type

 GraphQL mutation type

 mutation type is an optional type in the GraphQL specification but will be available to you on every

 configured Hasura endpoint in order to change or "mutate" data on your database, action or Remote Schema endpoints.

 GraphQL Data Plane for Hasura Enterprise Edition

 The container(s) serving the GraphQL API and in the critical path of every request/response.

 An account on hasura.io in which multiple instances of Hasura Cloud can be created.